|

 With 50 Tolas in my baggage I travelled to Delhi, where the usual chaos awaited me with its noise and smog caused mostly by the Tuk-Tuks, the three wheeled motorrized rickshaws.

-The gap between rich and poor was especially apparent at Counnaghtplace, with its luxurious shops and first class restaurants offering all the delicacies available on the Indian subcontinent; and 'to my great pleasure' strictly divided into vegetarian and non-vegetarian.
+The gap between rich and poor was especially apparent at Connaught Place, with its luxurious shops and first class restaurants offering all the delicacies available on the Indian subcontinent; and 'to my great pleasure' strictly divided into vegetarian and non-vegetarian.
 Beggars were present here too, hoping to get a few Paisas.
 Usually it wasn't the rich with their fat bellies who gave to the poor; they were not ashamed of their corpulence, quite the opposite was the case since it is an outward sign of their wealth.
 What decadence!
 Of course I donated to those poor people, many of them sick, missing limbs and having open wounds, but my funds were limited too, and I also needed some money.
 When I gave one whole Rupee, I was followed by a whole horde of beggars.

 |